-- Build sandcastles, swim and surf at Waikanae Beach
+- Build sandcastles, swim and surf at Waikanae Beach.

 For more information on each experience, check out the 10 Things to Do in Gisborne with Kids.

-Family-friendly Accommodation in Gisborne
+Family-Friendly Accommodation in Gisborne

 Families are well catered for in Gisborne, with a fantastic beachfront holiday park full of fun facilities, countless motels and even family-friendly hotels with swimming pools.
-Take your pick from the 10 Best Family Accommodation in Gisborne.
+Take your pick from the 10 Best Family Accommodations in Gisborne.